GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

    Generally speaking, the faster the read and write speed, the higher the temperature of the hard disk, so there is no need to worry too much, but if the temperature exceeds 50℃ in standby or you think the temperature of the hard disk is abnormal, you can try to load [NVMeFix](https://github.com/acidanthera/NVMeFix/releases) resolved. <br>
    Put NVMeFix.kext into the `/EFI/OC/Kexts/` directory, open the Config.plist and add NVMeFix.kext at Kernel > Add (refer to how to add other kexts).
 It is currently added and enabled by default.
 #### 6. Can I watch DRM media like Apple TV+ / Netflix? `Update!`
-   Benefiting from the function of WhateverGreen, after adding the shikigva=80 startup parameter, machines with discrete graphics cards can directly use the tv application and watch Apple TV+, and also support Safari hard solution to watch streaming media such as Netflix / Disney Plus / Amazon Prime.<br>
+   Benefiting from the function of WhateverGreen, after adding the shikigva=80 boot-args, machines with discrete graphics cards can directly use the tv application and watch Apple TV+, and also support Safari hard solution to watch streaming media such as Netflix / Disney Plus / Amazon Prime.<br>
    Before macOS 10.15.4, most graphics cards of RX 400/500 cannot use Safari to hard-decode DRM (frozen screen), but this problem has been fixed in 10.15.4, just upgrade the system directly.<br>
    WhateverGreen's DRM patch currently does not support Safari 14 and macOS 11 and later, but you can use the tv app to watch Apple TV+ normally after executing the following codes in `Terminal` (Safari still cannot decode DRM normally).
    ```